 - Mix the melted butter, walnuts, and raisins through the batter gently.

 - Cover a cake pan with baking paper and pour in the pumpkin bread batter.

-- Bake in an pre-heated oven of 160C for 1h15min, or until a cake tester comes out clean.
-If the top turns too brown, cover with aluminium foil to prevent further browning.
+- Bake in a pre-heated oven of 160C for 1h15min, or until a cake tester comes out clean.
+If the top turns too brown, cover with aluminum foil to prevent further browning.

 Structural characteristic of pumpkin pectin extracted by microwave heating, 2012, Sang-Ho Yoo et al., link